Maynilad Water Services: Water Source

 Angat Dam is the main source of water for Metro Manila.
 It supplies about 90 percent of raw water requirements for Metro Manila through the facilities of the Metropolitan Waterworks and Sewerage System.
 Maynilad is sourcing its more than 90 percent raw water supply requirement from Angat Dam.

 Laguna de Bay is another source of water for Maynilad, mainly serving Muntinlupa and Cavite.

+Laguna Lake Drinking Water Treatment Plant

+On December 15, 2023, President Bongbong Marcos, assisted by Maynilad president and CEO Ramoncito Fernandez, MWSS administrator, Leonor Cleofas and Manuel Pangilinan inaugurated MWS’ ₱11-billion Poblacion Water Treatment Plant in Muntinlupa.
+The operation and maintenance of the Laguna Lake Drinking Water Treatment Plant was awarded by MWS to Acciona, CEO José Díaz-Caneja, and D.M Consulting Inc.-DMCI Holdings, Inc. It will process 150 e6L of drinking water a day from Laguna de Bay.
+On April 15, 2024, it won the “Water Project of the Year” in the London Global Water Awards by Global Water Summit.